Azure/azure-iot-middleware-freertos/README.md

 ## Porting

+This library, by depending on FreeRTOS, will support any board with a FreeRTOS port.
+FreeRTOS networking stack support is not as extensive as the OS and therefore may need to be created or adapted to work with our library.
+You may use available resources at the [FreeRTOS Plus repo](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP) and the [FreeRTOS Third Party section](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Source/Application-Protocols/network_transport/freertos_plus_tcp) for integration.
+Please see the below sections for help with networking.

 ### TCP/IP and TLS

 The middleware for FreeRTOS operates at the MQTT level.
 This requires customers to supply the TLS and TCP/IP stacks for their devices.
 The binding between the MQTT layer and the TLS/TCP/IP is defined in the [azure_iot_transport_interface.h](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_transport_interface.h).
 For an example to see how that is passed to the middleware, [please see the code block linked here in our samples](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/ddb3c6970a2b837b73e60e0d3704ba7346d10c3f/demos/sample_azure_iot/sample_azure_iot.c#L353-L370).

+#### Authentication

+Azure IoT supports x509 certificate and SAS key authentication.
+For details on which to use, you can refer to [this document going over the pros and cons of each](https://azure.microsoft.com/blog/iot-device-authentication-options/).
+For more details on the TLS requirements of Azure IoT (TLS versions, certificate requirements, supported crypto algorithms, etc), [please see this document here](https://docs.microsoft.com/azure/iot-hub/iot-hub-tls-support).
+Application integration hints for both authentication mechanisms can be found in our samples: for [x509 please see here](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/e88539df5e628caa44640dc5ce97079ab87d1327/demos/sample_azure_iot/sample_azure_iot.c#L271-L285) and for [SAS keys please see here](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/e88539df5e628caa44640dc5ce97079ab87d1327/demos/sample_azure_iot/sample_azure_iot.c#L374-L380).

 ### MQTT